-Table 2: Correlations among the variables – 33 European Countries

-From Figure 2, it appears that the variance of the dependent variable is increasing in the number of long-term care beds.
-This means that there is heteroscedasticity.
-When we estimate a linear model (that takes into account the endogeneity of cases per capita,) we indeed find, using the Hall-Pagan test, that we reject constant variance of the noise factor in favor of heteroscedasticity.
+From Figure 2, it appears that the variance of the dependent variable increases with the number of long-term care beds, which is indicative of heteroscedasticity.
+When we estimate a linear model that takes into account the endogeneity of cases per capita, we indeed find, using the Hall-Pagan test, that constant variance of the noise factor can be rejected in favor of heteroscedasticity.

 The typical solution is to use a functional form with all of the variables in natural logarithms, i.e., a log/log specification.
 Hence, we estimate a log/log model using instrumental variables, where cases per capita are instrumented by tests per capita.
-In this case, we cannot reject the hypothesis of constant variance of the noise term.
-Hence this specification is the proper one to use.
+In this case, the hypothesis of constant variance of the noise term cannot be rejected.
+Consequently, this specification is the appropriate one to use.

 Thus, using the log/log model and running instrumental variables, we have addressed the two key econometric issues: (1) endogeneity of cases per capita and (2) heteroscedasticity.
 The results of estimating this model appear in Table 3.

-The regression uses the natural logarithm of deaths per Million residents from COVID-19 as the dependent variable and the natural logarithm of beds per capita, natural logarithm of cases per capita, and the natural logarithm of the percent of the population 65 and older as explanatory variables.
+The regression uses the natural logarithm of deaths per million residents from COVID-19 as the dependent variable and the natural logarithm of beds per capita, natural logarithm of cases per capita, and the natural logarithm of the percent of the population 65 and older as explanatory variables.

+Table 3: Instrumental Variables Regression Results: Dependent Variable: Natural Logarithm of Deaths per Capita (All independent variables are in natural logarithms.)